Knit’s Social Mission Part 2

 When I came back to Los Angeles, I knew I wanted to focus my career on education and I felt compelled to stay where I grew up and serve my own city.
 I began tutoring and working at Franklin Educational Services as the Director of Education.
 I was also determined to find a unique solution to at least one of the challenges that face the public education system in Los Angeles.
 What became clear while working in private tutoring, was that families who can afford to send their kids to top private schools also can afford to invest in additional after school support, whereas this is not an option for the majority of students.

-I became interested in solving the problem through business, so I pursued a Master’s degree in Social Entrepreneurship from USC.
+I became interested in solving the problem through business, so I pursued a Master’s degree at USC.
 I set out to open my own tutoring company that would serve students of all backgrounds throughout the Greater Los Angeles.
 The program at USC opened my eyes to customer discovery, and pushed me to talk to educators all over the city to really understand the challenges and needs of public education.

 The answer that kept ringing in my ears to the question, “what do LA students need?” was “jobs.”
 Teachers and administrators would tell me about the amazing strides they had made and the programs that their schools offered.
 High school graduation rates have gone up and so have college entrance rates.
 However, many students (especially from under resourced communities) go to college and come home to find out how difficult it is to get a good job.
 Many students don’t have the luxury to seek unpaid internships, because they need to work to pay for books and food, so instead of getting a part-time job in college that teaches them the hard and soft skills they need to advance their careers, they find any job that will pay.